cschpc/HELP-on-KNL/README.md

 floating-point performance (10 us vs 6 us), and, to a lesser degree, from larger MPI wait times on KNL.
 Clearly the pure-MPI version of the code is not optimal for KNL.
 The profile is quite flat i.e. the execution time is spread over multiple routines.
-4 most intensive routines consuming ~10% of the execution time each are not really employing AVX512 vectorization, basing on a rudimentary compiler feedback analysis.
+4 most intensive routines consuming ~10% of the execution time each are not really employing AVX512 vectorization, basing on a rudimentary compiler feedback analysis and the abovementioned floating-point performance figures.

 ## Conclusions and outlook